jimburton/CI505/labs/parsing/README.md

 You can test your `whatWentWrong` function with `testWhatWentWrong`, which is also provided by the `Log` module.
-You should provide `testWhatWentWrong` with your parse function, your `whatWentWrong` function, and the name of the logfile to parse.
+You should provide `testWhatWentWrong` with your parse function, the path to a log file and your `whatWentWrong` function.

 ## Exercise 8